Royal christening gown: Replica gown

-The 1841 gown was last used in 2004 at the christening of Lady Louise Windsor, 163 years after its first use; Queen Elizabeth II subsequently decided it was too fragile for continued use and had the gown retired.
+The 1841 gown was last used in 2004 at the christening of Lady Louise Mountbatten-Windsor, 163 years after its first use; Queen Elizabeth II subsequently decided it was too fragile for continued use and had the gown retired.
 The Queen then commissioned her personal wardrobe advisor Angela Kelly to recreate the original gown.
 Craftsmen from both the United Kingdom and Italy were involved in the project, so as to ensure that the new gown would be as similar to the original as possible.

 The replica gown was first used on 19 April 2008 at James, Earl of Wessex's christening, and has been in use ever since.
-The gown's most recent use was the christening of Princess Beatrice's daughter, Sienna Mapelli Mozzi, in April 2022.
+The gown's most recent use was the christening of Princess Beatrice's daughter, Athena Mapelli Mozzi, in 2025.

 Denmark

 The Dåbskjole (lit. christening gown) was first used in 1870 for the christening of Christian X of Denmark.
-Three kings and two queens have been baptised in this gown:

-Queen Margrethe II's heir apparent, Crown Prince Frederik, and his heir apparent, Prince Christian, have also been baptised in the gown.

 This gown is made of Brussels lace, and was bought by Crown Princess Louise in Belgium for her eldest son's christening.

+Four kings and two queens have been baptised in this gown:

+King Frederik X's heir apparent, Crown Prince Christian, has also been baptised in the gown.
 The gown was most recently used in 2012 for the christening of Crown Prince Frederik and Crown Princess Mary's son Prince Vincent.
 Rather than wearing the traditional family gown, Prince Joachim's children have worn gowns designed by Henrik Hviid, while Princess Josephine, Prince Vincent's twin sister, wore a gown found among Queen Ingrid's belongings.